-As an early retiree, you receive unemployment benefit paid by the ONEM (60% of your last gross salary with a ceiling, www.onem.be), and a supplementary allowance paid by the employer, corresponding to at least half the difference between your net salary (with a ceiling) and this unemployment benefit (a sectoral, company or individual agreement may provide for more: ask the CNE team in the company or the CNE secretariat in your region).
+As an RCC beneficiary, you receive unemployment benefit from the ONEM (60% of your last salary, capped at $\in 2,821$ gross - amount as at 1 May 2024).
+In addition to unemployment benefit, you will receive a supplementary allowance paid by your employer, corresponding to at least half the difference between your last net salary (capped if it exceeds a certain amount - $\in 5,047$ net per month as at 1 May 2024) and the unemployment benefit.
+A sectoral, company or individual agreement may provide for more: contact your company's CNE team or the CNE secretariat in your region for more information.